joonan-lab/cwas/README.md

 cwas preparation -p 4
 ```

-`4` is the number of worker processes.
-You can adjust this.
+You can adjust the number of worker processes with `-p`.

 After running this, merged BED file and its index will be generated in your _CWAS workspace_.